paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step3.md

 In this step we'll create a simple test container that we'll use to access the Kubernetes service, `hpa-demo-web` from within the cluster.
-We'll set up continuously running loop in the test container that keeps calling the service, `hpa-demo-web`.
-Continuously calling the `hpa-demo-web` will stress out the underlying container.
+We'll set up continuously a running loop in the test container that keeps calling the service, `hpa-demo-web`.
+Continuously calling the service, `hpa-demo-web` will stress out the underlying deployment's container.
 Later we'll apply HPA to alleviate the stress.
 HPA will create more instances of the pod, `hpa-demo-web`.